-Laser Eye Surgery is used to correct a wide range of prescriptions, making it suitable for correcting mild to severe short sight, mild long sight and astigmatism.
+Laser Eye Surgery is used to correct a wide range of prescriptions, making it suitable for correcting mild to severe short sight, mild long sight, astigmatism and Presbyopia.

 The surgery usually involves reshaping the cornea – the transparent layer covering the front of the eye.
 This is done using a type of laser known as an excimer laser.
-Different techniques are used to correct short sight (myopia), long sight (hyperopia) and astigmatism.
+Different techniques are used to correct short sight (myopia), long sight (hyperopia), astigmatism and presbyopia (the need for reading glasses in later life).

 Surface ablation surgery